OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ### Subject and CC checker

 The following code example shows you how to add a recipient to the CC line and verify that the message includes a subject on send.
-This example uses the block on send event to allow or disallow an email from sending.
+This example uses the on send feature to allow or disallow an email from sending.

 ```js
     // Invoke by Contoso Subject and CC Checker add-in before send is allowed.